-The success of the Climate Change Action for Air Quality school competitions last year, Professor Ziarati has with support from IMechE has produced another very interesting competition.
+The success of the Climate Change Action for Air Quality school competitions in the last two year, Professor Ziarati has with support from IMechE will be producing another very interesting competition.
 Any school can take part in the competition.

+Competition event

-Competition event 17 April 2023 00:00 - 31 August 2023 00:00 Status: Active
+The Competition will open in April 2024 00:00 .
+The deadline is 31 August 2024 00:00 Status: Not active